The Auto Trader expert verdict:

 Volkswagen offers only a 2-litre TDi engine in the Caravelle, and considering this is such a large vehicle, it would be easy to assume that this unit wouldn’t be enough to offer sparkling performance.
 The 2-litre powerplant does a brilliant job of punting the Caravelle along effortlessly.
 There are two versions of the 2-litre TDi engine; one with 138bhp and the other with 178bhp.
 Our test car offered 295lb/ft of pulling power and 178bhp to give 0-62mph in 11.3 seconds and a 119mph top speed.
 While the acceleration doesn’t sound especially fast, the Caravelle is able to keep up with fast-moving traffic.

 Volkswagen has long sold its cars on the strength their safety credentials, and it’s no different here.
 Naturally you get anti-lock brakes (ABS), electronic stability programme (ESP), traction control, daytime running lights and a very strong bodyshell, while all Caravelles feature a front seat passenger airbag which can be switched off, in case you’re carrying a child.
 You can also specify a host of options, including lane change assist technology, which helps to prevent you swapping lanes when a vehicle is travelling alongside.
-You can also pay extra for cornering lights, a reversing camera plus tyre pressure monitoring.
+You can pay extra for cornering lights, a reversing camera plus tyre pressure monitoring.

-Two equipment levels are available; SE and Executive.
+There are 2 equipment levels are available; SE and Executive.
 The entry-level Caravelle is reasonably well specified as it comes with an eight-speaker stereo, Isofix child seat mountings, height adjustment for the drive and front passenger seats plus remote central locking.
 There’s also a multi-function table in the rear, electric front windows and 16-inch alloys as well as air-con and blinds for all rear side windows.
 The Executive adds climate control, leather and alcantara seat trim, heated washer jets and power assistance for the sliding side doors.
 Cruise control and 17-inch alloys also feature along with privacy glass, heated seats and automatic wipers.